 1. Income tax and the advantages of Assurance Vie products

-Assurance Vie products offer a number of incentives to savers:
+Assurance Vie products offer several incentives to savers:

-- There is no limit on the amount that can be invested in an authorized Assurance Vie.
+- There is no limit on the amount invested in an authorized Assurance Vie.

 - Investors benefit from favourable tax treatment.

-- Withdrawals in the form of capital or regular income can be made with only the growth element of the withdrawal being liable to tax.
+- Withdrawals of capital or regular income can be made, with only the growth element of the withdrawal being liable to tax.

 - Assurance Vie providers offer the choice of a wide range of funds to clients.
-These include the traditional asset classes of equity and bond funds, along with guaranteed protected capital funds.
+These include the traditional asset classes of equities & bonds and guaranteed protected capital funds.